KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         init_dynamic_objects(registry);
     }

-Now we have a pretty background, at least as pretty as it can get with three rectangles.
+Now we have a pretty background, at least as pretty as it can get with three rectangles!

 .. image:: ../../assets/fb_background.png

-Step 3 is complete, here is the full code.
+Step 3 is complete, full code below.

 .. literalinclude:: ../../../tutorials/flappy-bird/step_3/flappy-bird.cpp
    :language: cpp